Octagon-simon/coding-blocks/README.txt

 == Frequently Asked Questions ==

 = How does the plugin work? =

-Install it, head over to Insert tab and add a new title for the code snippet, select a language for the snippet, type in the code in the code box, click on preview and if you are okay with it, click on save to save your snippet.
+After creating a new code snippet, go to edit code snippets and copy the shortcode of the snippet and paste it into your WordPress post.

 == Screenshots ==

-1. This is the Screenshot of the Insert Page, where you can add a New Code Snippet, preview it and save it when you're done.
+1. This is the Screenshot of the page where you can create a new snippet.
-2. This is the Screenshot of the Configuration Page, where you can copy the shortcode to your Code snippet, Modify the code snippet (Change the code, activate or de-activate it) or Delete the Code snippet.
+2. This is the Screenshot of the page, where you can edit your snippets.
-3. This is the Screenshot of the Code snippet in a Wordpress Post.
+3. This is the Screenshot of a snippet in a Wordpress Post.
-4. This is a Screenshot of the preview page.
+4. This is a Screenshot of the preview page, where you can preview color themes before using them.

 == Changelog ==

+= 1.0.4 =

+1. Admin UI & Snippet's UI was improved
+2. Block sync was removed because snippets now have a better way to load

 = 1.0.2 =

 1. It supports up to 44 Languages.
 2. It supports up to 34 Color Themes.
 3. We Added Settings Page.
 (More description in Changelog file).